Firebase Hosting route 404 after deploy: 5 causes and fixes

 • Every previously-failing URL now returns 200 via curl -sI.

-• Search Console URL Inspection shows “URL is on Google” or at least “Page fetched”.
+• Search Console URL Inspection shows “URL is on Google” or at least “Page fetched” for the affected pages.

 FAQ

-• Should I enable cleanUrls?: Yes for most sites — it makes URLs prettier.
-But keep your internal links consistent with the setting.
+Should I enable cleanUrls?
+Yes for most content sites; it produces tidier URLs and 301-redirects the .html form for you.
+Just keep your internal links consistent with the setting so you do not chain redirects.

-• My route is supposed to be SSR.
-Why 404?: Firebase Hosting does not auto-SSR.
-You need a rewrite from that path to a Cloud Function or Cloud Run service.
-If the rewrite is in firebase.json but the response is still 404 or “function not found”, the function name or region almost certainly does not match the rewrite (Firebase function not found).
+My route is supposed to be SSR.
+Why does it 404?
+Classic Firebase Hosting does not auto-render.
+You need a rewrite from that path to a Cloud Function or Cloud Run service, or you host the app on Firebase App Hosting.
+If the rewrite is in firebase.json but the response is still 404 or “function not found”, the serviceId/region almost certainly does not match the deployed backend (Firebase function not found).

-• My rewrite block looks correct but the URL still serves the static file: the rewrite is being shadowed by a real file at the same path, or sits below a more general rule.
+My rewrite block looks correct but the URL still serves the static file.
+A real file at the same path shadows the rewrite, because exact-match static content (step 3) is evaluated before rewrites (step 4).
+The rule may also sit below a more general one.
 Walk through why rewrites do not fire.

 Tags: #Indie dev #Firebase #Hosting #Troubleshooting